andude10/andude10/README.md

 ### Hi there, I am Semyon

 I am a student from Russia, into programming, design and some other things.
 I mainly make desktop applications in C#, can mention an unofficial desktop client for the Yandex Music service (it's like a spotify) which I am developing on AvaloniaUI.
-Also recently started learning python, for possible university studies in the future.
 [My website](http://kotof.me).